cometaj2/huckle/README.rst

 - Auto configuration of a CLI when provided with an HCLI API root URL (e.g. huckle cli install `<http://hcli.io/hcli/cli/jsonf?command=jsonf>`_

-- Support listing of installed CLIs
+- Listing of installed CLIs

-- Supports listing of the configuration of a CLI
+- Listing of the configuration of a CLI

-- Support auto discovery of cli link relations when attempting to install from a root resource that isn't an hcli-document.
+- Auto discovery of cli link relations when attempting to install from a root resource that isn't an hcli-document.

+- URL pinning/caching, and cache flushing, of successfully traversed final execution URLs, to speed up execution of already executed command sequences.

 To Do
 -----